Los Angeles Employment Lawyer

 If you didn't get paid commissions earned or didn't get paid on time, in California, you have the right to file a lawsuit against your employer.
 An employment lawyer can evaluate your claim and determine the right remedy to help you get paid.
 Under the California employment law, once a commission has been earned, the employee has a right to be paid.

 Yes.
 The employment laws of California protect all workers without regard to their immigration status.
 If you are a foreign national working in California, an employment lawyer can help you collect your unpaid wages.

 Yes, but consulting an employment lawyer first is highly recommended.
-Employment law is always changing, and there are specific strict deadlines (statutes of limitations) for filing every employment claim.
-Call us at 888-762-0297 to discuss your case.
-We don't charge for consultations.
+Employment law is constantly changing, and there are specific strict deadlines (statutes of limitations) for filing every employment dispute.
+An employment lawyer can help you calculate damages and determine the best course of action for your claim.

 It is unlawful for California employers to pay different wages for the same or a substantially similar job to discriminate against an employee based on sex, race, or ethnicity.
 For details or to speak with an employment lawyer, call us at 888-762-0297.
 We don't charge for consultations.

 In California, it is illegal for employers to fire, demote, deny a promotion, decrease pay, or take any other adverse employment actions against an employee for taking paternity leave.

 Unpaid wages are a problem in Los Angeles and everywhere else in California.
 When your employer fails to pay all your wages or pay on time, you have the right to file a lawsuit against your employer.
 This includes unpaid wages, unpaid overtime, unpaid commissions, compensation for missed rest breaks & missed meal periods, unreimbursed expenses and improper deductions or giving you a check that you cannot cash.
 If you have worked off-the-clock, you have a right to be paid for those hours.
 For further information, call our office.